muppet9010/Factorio-Integration-Lua-Snippets/Biter Pet/Usage Details.md

 ### Optional biter pet bonus health based on enemy evolution

-The second line defines the `biterBonusHealthSelection` which is a table of bonus health your pet will get based on the evolution of the `enemy` force.
+The `biterBonusHealthSelection` option is a table of bonus health your pet will get based on the evolution of the `enemy` force.

 The default setting is to have bonus health equal to the biter (doubling their health), with 4 times the health when the enemy starts getting their own behemoth biters.